Rob Mathes: Live productions

 Mathes' work with The Kennedy Center Honors led to the show We Are One: The Obama Inaugural Celebration at the Lincoln Memorial in 2008, with performances by Beyoncé, Mary J. Blige, Bono, Garth Brooks, Sheryl Crow, Renee Fleming, Josh Groban, Jon Bon Jovi, Herbie Hancock, Heather Headley, John Legend, Jennifer Nettles, John Mellencamp, Usher, Shakira, Bruce Springsteen, James Taylor, will.i.am and Stevie Wonder.

+In 2012 Mathes arranged a cover of "Stairway to Heaven" for the Kennedy Center event honoring Led Zeppelin, with vocals by Ann Wilson and Nancy Wilson of Heart, backed by an orchestra and two choirs, drummer Jason Bonham (son of late Led Zeppelin drummer John Bonham), and guitarist Shane Fontayne, a performance that garnered tears and a standing ovation from the surviving members of the band.

 Mathes arranged Renée Fleming's 2014 Super Bowl performance of "The Star-Spangled Banner", recorded by the New Jersey Symphony Orchestra.

 He served as Musical Director and orchestrator for the Broadway production of The Last Ship.

+Teaching

+Mathes also works as a music educator.
+Mathes is an associate professor at Berklee College of Music's NYC campus.

 Awards and honors

 Mathes received the 2012 Emmy in the Outstanding Music Direction category for his work with The Kennedy Center Honors, which airs on CBS each holiday season.

 He was nominated for a Tony Award for his orchestration work on the 2014 musical The Last Ship.